SynEdgy/synedgy.com/docs/README.md

-When the system to configure is complex, we have to chain those imperative transforms together (run script 1, then script 2), maybe over a long time or across different people or teams.
+When the system to configure is complex, we have to chain those imperative transforms together (run script 1, then script 2), maybe over a long time or across different people or teams, increasing change management complexity.
 As time passes, it's easy for the system to change away from that state we wanted, without being caught by monitoring and remediated.
 This is called **configuration drift**, and often accumulates over time.